 Eradication of HIV from the body or long-term control of it are likely to require some combination of:

 - Safe agents that can ‘wake up’ HIV in a wide range of cell types without causing dangerous inflammation (latency-reversing agents such as HDAC inhibitors).

-- Agents that can kill HIV-infected cells.
+- Other drugs that can directly kill HIV-infected cells.

-- Techniques that can engineer the production of cells that are resistant to infection, such as gene therapy (Zinc finger nucleases or CRISPR).
+- Techniques that can engineer the production of cells that are resistant to infection, such as gene therapy (zinc finger nucleases or CRISPR).

 Both approaches will require similar techniques, so efforts to eradicate HIV or achieve remission will support each other.
 Eradication might be achievable for a minority of people, but remission might be feasible for a much broader population.

 The first strategy, which we will call 'repair and replace', is the only one that has actually resulted in a cure for five people after medical intervention: the wholesale replacement of the body’s HIV-infected reservoir cells with new ones that are immune to HIV.
 This uses what’s still usually called a ‘bone marrow transplant’, though as the cells that essentially replace the immune system can derive from other sources, they are more usually called ‘stem cell transplants’.
 For reasons both of risk and expense, this strategy is never likely to be feasible for all but a handful of cancer survivors.